 How do I find campgrounds in British Columbia? >>

-Internet resources: Searching for campgrounds can seem like a never ending task.
-The Camping and Rving BC Coalition has taken camping trip planning to a whole new level with their online google map that plots over 1,100 campgrounds including BC Parks, National Campgrounds, Private Campgrounds and RV Parks and Recreation Sites.
-The map allows users to search for campgrounds by keyword searches, campgrounds or by city names.
-It also provides driving directions available in English, French, German, Japanese and Spanish.
-To start planning your British Columbia camping trip visit www.campingrvbc.com/camping
+Internet resources: The Camping and RVing BC Coalition has taken camping trip planning to a new level with our online Google map that plots over 1,100 campgrounds, including private campgrounds and RV parks, Parks Canada national campgrounds, BC Parks campgrounds and recreation sites.
+The Camping Map allows users to search by keyword searches, campgrounds or by city names and provides driving directions available in English, French, German, Japanese and Spanish.
+To start planning your British Columbia camping trip click HERE.

 - RV West

 - Snowbirds & RV Travelers Magazine